Elisabeth Repp (she/her)

 As asking for preferred pronouns slowly but surely becomes more commonplace and transgender awareness increases in prevalence, some institutions have lagged behind the curve.
 Hospitals have only recently begun taking into account the gender identities of those who do not align with the sex they were assigned at birth.
 Not surprisingly, this has had major ramifications.
 As professionals, caretakers, and administrators of healthcare, it’s critical that the patients feel a sense of mutual respect.
-Otherwise, the fear of being condemned could outweigh their desire to seek
+Otherwise, the fear of being condemned could outweigh their desire to seek care

 In extreme, yet not completely outlandish incidents, patients have experienced traumatic effects after being misgendered by a medical professional.
 Kyler Prescott, a 14-year old transgender boy, was continually misgendered by doctors and emergency room staff when being treated for gender dysphoria in a local hospital.
 Despite Kyler and his mother repeatedly telling staff that his pronouns were he/him/his, medical staff still referred to him as “she”.
 This caused Kyler’s mental state to worsen further, and shortly after his release from the hospital he took his life.